mzgoddard/webpack-testing-1/file-resolving/README.md

    },
    ```

-4. Run `npm run dev` again and open a browser at "http://localhost:8080"
+4. Run `yarn run dev` again and open a browser at "http://localhost:8080"
-5. Run 'npm test'
+5. Run `yarn test`
 6. Fix jest's test errors by instructing it where to find the `"clock"` package

    Add the block below to `package.json` at the end of the file.
 Don't forget to add a comma to the line before the jest block.